usuaero/Optix/README.txt

 functionality of Optix.
 This README will always contain update information for using Optix.

-AS OF 2/22/2019 GRG FUNCTIONALITY IN OPTIX ARE NOT AVAILABLE.
+AS OF 2/22/2019, GRG FUNCTIONALITY IN OPTIX IS NOT AVAILABLE.

 AS OF 2/22/2019, BOUNDS FUNCTIONALITY IN OPTIX IS NOT AVAILABLE.